coderamen666/srd-v3.5-md/epic/epic-monsters-g-w.md

 afflicted creature that dies shrivels away into sand unless both *remove disease* and *raise dead* (or better) are cast on the remains within 2 rounds.
-If the remains are not so treated, on the third round the dust swirls and forms an 18 HD mummy with the dead foe's equipment under the hunefer's command.
+If the remains are not so treated, on the third round the dust swirls and forms an 18 HD mummy with the dead foe’s equipment under the hunefer’s command.
 (The *mummy dust* epic spell has statistics for an 18 HD mummy.)

-**Spell-Like Abilities:** At will---*chain lightning, displacement, haste, knock, greater dispel magic, passwall, scrying, greater teleport, true seeing, unholy aura, weird;* 1/day---*ruin* (epic spell).
+**Spell-Like Abilities:** At will—*chain lightning, displacement, haste, knock, greater dispel magic, passwall, scrying, greater teleport, true seeing, unholy aura, weird;* 1/day—*ruin* (epic spell).
 Caster level 27th; save DC 23 + spell level.
 The DC is Charisma-based.

 **Undead Traits:** Immune to poison, *sleep,* paralysis, stunning, disease, death, effects, necromantic effects, mind-affecting effects,